WE RECOMMEND READING THIS ARTICLE IN CONJUCTION WITH OUR LEAFLET, ANTIDEPRESSANTS, WHICH YOU CAN FIND BY FOLLOWING THIS LINK.

 General principles of drug therapy

 Your doctor will start you off at a low dose of your medicine and this is increased up to a suitable dosage and taken for sufficient duration until you obtain noticeable pain relief (or experience severe side effects).
-This procedure of increasing the dose step by step while monitoring the effect is called “titrating the dose”.
-If there is no relief the drug will be stopped.
-Your doctor is likely to gradually wean you off the medication over one to two weeks, to avoid potential side effects from sudden withdrawal.
-If you get partial, but inadequate pain relief, a second different drug can be prescribed in addition.
+This procedure of increasing the dose step by step while monitoring the effect is called ‘titrating the dose’.
+If there is insufficient pain relief or troublesome side effects, the drug will be stopped.
+Your doctor is likely to gradually wean you off the medication over several weeks, in order to avoid potential sudden withdrawal effects.
+If you get partial, but inadequate pain relief, sometimes your doctor will add in another different drug, because ‘combination’ therapy can be more effective for pain than single drug therapy.
+However, there is an increased risk of side effects when more drugs are taken.

-Once you are on the right dose and drug combination for you then you may continue on the medication indefinitely.
-You and your doctor may decide that you should wean yourself off the medicines gradually every six months or so to ensure they are still necessary for you.
+Once you are on the right dose and drug combination, then you may continue on the medication indefinitely.
+However, this should always be reviewed by you and your doctor, every three to six months.
+It may be that you decide the medications are no longer helping enough, or that you are now experiencing problematic side effects.
+In this case you should wean yourself off the medications gradually (one at a time) to ensure they are still benefitting you.

-Most doctors agree that medication for chronic pain should be taken “round the clock” rather than “as required”.
-It is easier to keep pain at bay rather than trying to control it after it has been allowed to resurface.
+Most doctors agree that medication for chronic pain should be taken regularly ‘round the clock’ rather than ‘as required’ for breakthrough pain.
+It is easier to keep pain at bay rather than trying to chase it after it has been allowed to get out of control.

 All in the mind?

 The way antidepressants give pain relief is completely separate from the anti-depressant effect.
-The dose required for treating depression is much higher (often over 150 milligrams (mg) a day) than the doses used for pain relief.
-Also, there are many different antidepressant drugs available that are effective for treating depression, but only a small number are also effective pain killers.
+The dose required for treating depression is much higher (150-250 milligrams (mg) a day) rather than the doses used for pain relief (25-75 mg/d).
+Amitriptyline also works in patients who are not depressed.
+Also, there are over twenty different antidepressant drugs available for treating depression, but only a small number can also be effective pain killers.

-It is important that the patient is given a full explanation of the rationale for antidepressant therapy.
-It is not that the doctor believes your pain is due to depression.
-So do not think that you are not being taken seriously and that the pain is “all in the mind”.
+It is important that the patient is given a full explanation of the rationale for using antidepressant therapy.
+It is not the case that the doctor believes your pain is due to the depression.
+So do not think that you are not being taken seriously, or that the pain is ‘all in your mind’.

-Of course, depression can occur with chronic pain, but it is usually an understandable reaction to the pain and improves as the chronic pain improves.
-However, if severe, it too may require treatment with an antidepressant drug.
+Depression can occur with chronic pain, it is usually ‘reactive’ or in response to the pain, suffering and loss of function, and often improves as the chronic pain improves.
+However, if severe, it may require simultaneous treatment with other antidepressant therapies such as psychology techniques or another antidepressant drug.

 Keep taking it!

-You may notice pain relief as soon as two weeks after starting, but often it requires amitriptyline to be taken for six to eight weeks at the best dose level before one can say the drug has been given a fair trial.
+You may notice pain relief as quickly as two weeks after starting, but often amitriptyline requires to be taken for six to eight weeks at the optimal dose level before one can say the drug has been given a fair trial.
 Many people stop taking the medicine because they experience side effects early on but do not feel any benefit.
 However, if you can persevere, you will often get tolerant to most of the side effects after a few days to weeks and you may then start noticing the benefits of the medicine.

 Although there are a number of side effects associated with amitriptyline most of them are extremely uncommon.
 The most common ones, experienced by only 5-15% of people, include dizziness, drowsiness, dry mouth, nausea and constipation.
 These side effects are generally harmless and, provided you do not exceed the dose, will not cause any damage.
 Most people find they adapt to these and eventually they go away.
-Amitriptyline is not addictive but if discontinued, it should be withdrawn slowly over two to three weeks in order to avoid withdrawal symptoms of headache and malaise.
+Amitriptyline is not addictive but if discontinued, it should be withdrawn slowly over several weeks in order to avoid withdrawal symptoms of headache and malaise.
+Your doctor can advise on this.

 Not for everyone